moteutsch/Practical-OOP/article.markdown

         <?php endforeach; ?>
     </ul>

-At this point the you should be able to go to the home page of the application and see the two quizes we hard-coded earlier, Quiz 1 and Quiz 2.
+At this point, if you navigate to the home page of the app with your browser, you'll see the two quizes we hard-coded earlier, "Quiz 1" and "Quiz 2."

-The quiz links point to "choose-quiz/:id", where ":id" is the ID of the quiz.
-This URL should choose the quiz the user clicked and redirect him to the first question.
+The quiz links on the home page point to "choose-quiz/:id", where ":id" is the ID of the quiz.
+This route should start the quiz that the user chose and redirect him to its first question.
 Add the following route to `index.php`:

     $app->get('/choose-quiz/:id', function ($id) use ($service, $app) {
         $service->startQuiz($id);